These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 - For hair growth.

-- Hemorrhoids and vaginitis (itching, burning sensation, or irritation on the vagina).
+- Hemorrhoids and vaginitis (itching, burning sensation, or irritation in the vagina).

-Cacao plant pod rind is used in Mexico against coughs as a decoction.
+Cacao plant pod rind is used in Mexico to prevent coughs and as a decoction.
 It also has stimulant properties.

 Cacao Plant Powder